MISSOURI PRACTICE MODEL

 The mission of the Children’s Division is to protect Missouri children from abuse and neglect; assuring their safety and wellbeing by partnering with families, communities and government in an ethically, culturally and socially responsible manner.
 The Missouri Children’s Division has the statutory authority and responsibility for accepting and investigating all reports of child abuse and/or neglect of children under age 18.
 Statute also charges CD with the responsibility for serving the needs of Missouri’s children by providing treatment services, and alternative placement outside their home when such placement is necessary.

-The Children’s Division’s approach is founded on the principle the first and greatest investments, time and resources, should be made in the care and treatment of children in their own homes.
-Therefore, the Division provides families with the services and supportnecessary to strengthen the family to keep their own children safe and prevent out-of-homeplacement.
+The Children’s Division’s approach is founded on the principle that the first and greatest investments, time and resources, should be made in the care and treatment of children in their own homes.
+Therefore, the Division provides families with the services and support necessary to strengthen the family to keep their own children safe and prevent out-of-home placement.

 1. Seeing families accurately through the full frame of their lives allows us to better understand behavior, emphasizes curiosity and critical thinking, minimizes tradeoffs, and moves beyond symptoms and compliance to sustainable change.

-The Five Domains of Wellbeing, Trauma-Informed Practice, and Signs of Safety are the foundational elements and frameworks of a clear practice model anchored in values and practices.
+The Five Domains of Wellbeing, Trauma-Informed Practice, and Signs of Safety are the foundational elements and frameworks of a clear model anchored in evidence based practice and values.